 The Australian employer sponsored visa program consists of temporary as well as permanent visa.

 There are temporary 457 visa, or permanent Employer Nomination Visa as well as the Regional Sponsored Migration Scheme.
+From early 2018 the 457 program is going to be replaced by another temporary sponsored program.
 Common for all these visa classes is that you will need an employer to offer you a job and sponsors you.

 Unless you are already in Australia and hold a visa with work rights (so they can get to know you) it is in my experience next to impossible to find a sponsor.
 Unless an employer lists a vacancy and specifically offers sponsorship, applications from overseas are most likely just going to be a waste of time.